The global trade in legal cannabis is booming.

 As we’ve seen, the cannabis industry carries greater market risk – and promises greater upside – than defensive sectors like utilities.
 No matter how bullish you are on the long-term profit potential of legal marijuana, you must perform thorough due diligence before putting your money to work in this space.
 Many cannabis and cannabis-adjacent companies operating today will not exist in recognizable form 10 years from now.

 Some companies are better-placed to succeed than others, of course.
-The stock-picking experts at Motley Fool have staked their reputations on a single cannabis stock they believe has once-in-a-generation upside potential.
-By signing up for Motley Fool Stock Advisor, you can discover its identity and learn why the Fool is so bullish on it.
+The stock-picking experts at Motley Fool, for example, have staked their reputations on a single cannabis stock they believe has once-in-a-generation upside potential.
+(You’ll need to sign up for Motley Fool Stock Advisor, to learn what it is and why the Fool is so bullish on it.)

 Expert advice isn’t gospel, of course, no matter how impressive the track record of those dispensing it.
 Before purchasing shares in any equity, especially in an industry as risky as cannabis, read all offering materials and carefully consider your investing objectives.